Battle of Liège: Subsequent operations

-On 5 August the 4th Division at the Fortified Position of Namur, received notice from Belgian cavalry that they were in contact with German cavalry to the north of the fortress.
+On 5 August the 4th Division at Namur, received notice from Belgian cavalry that they were in contact with German cavalry to the north of the fortress.
 More German troops appeared to the south-west on 7 August.
 OHL had, on the same day, ordered the 2nd Army units assembled near the Belgian border, to advance and send mixed brigades from the IX, VII and X corps to Liège immediately.
 Large numbers of German troops did not arrive in the vicinity of Namur until 19–20 August, too late to forestall the arrival of the 8th Brigade, which having been isolated at Huy, had blown the bridge over the Meuse on 19 August and retired to Namur.
 During the day the Guards Reserve Corps of the German 2nd Army arrived to the north of the fortress zone and the XI Corps of the 3rd Army, with the 22nd Division and the 38th Division, arrived to the south-east.

 A siege train, including one Krupp 420 mm and four Austrian 305 mm howitzers accompanied the German troops and on 20 August, Belgian outposts were driven in.
 Next day, the German super-heavy guns began to bombard the eastern and south-eastern forts.
 The Belgian defenders had no means of keeping the German siege guns out of range or engaging them with counter-battery fire.
 By evening two forts had been seriously damaged and after another 24 hours the forts were mostly destroyed.
 Two Belgian counter-attacks on 22 August were defeated and by the end of 23 August, the northern and eastern fronts were defenceless, with five of the nine forts in ruins.
 The Namur garrison withdrew at midnight to the south-west and eventually managed to rejoin the Belgian field army at Antwerp; the last fort was surrendered on 25 August.